Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Nontrivial action on discriminant, rank >=12

 \subsection{The enumeration}

-Let us first list the possible genera of $(\OG)_{-}$ we aim to enumerate. \begin{corollary} Let $\iota\in O(\OG)$ acting non-trivially on $A_{\OG}$ such that $(\OG)_{-}$ is negative definite.
-Assume that $(\OG)_+$ does not split a $U$ summand.
-Let $r:=\rank(\OG)_{-}.$ Then the discriminant group is $A_{(\OG)_-}=\bZ/3\bZ\oplus(\bZ/2\bZ)^a$, and $q_{(\OG)_-}|_{\bZ/3\bZ}= q_{A_2}$.
-Let $\delta=0$ if the quadratic form of $(\OG)_+$ takes values in $\bZ/2\bZ$, $\delta=1$ otherwise.
-Further, the invariants $(r, a, \delta)$ are as follows: \begin{enumerate} \item $(r, a , \delta) = (18, 6, 0)$ \item $(r, a, \delta)=(14, 8, 0)$ \item $(r, a, \delta)= (r, 24-r, 1)$ for $12\leq r\leq 21$. \end{enumerate} \end{corollary} \begin{proof} This follows immediately from Proposition \ref{no U summand}. \end{proof} We thus have 12 possible genera to enumerate.
+By Corollary \ref{cases to enumerate}, we have 12 possible genera to enumerate.
 This process is computer aided; we use a modified version of Kneser's neighbour method, first described in \cite{Kneser1957KlassenzahlenDQ}.
 Details about the application of this method for quadratic lattices over totally real number fields and its algorithmic implementation can be found in \cite[\S 2]{scharlau}.
-The main idea is that for each genus $g$ of integral lattices and for some suitable prime number $p$, there exists a so-called \emph{$p$-neighbour graph} \cite[Page 742]{scharlau}, which we denote here by $\text{Kne}_p(g)$, whose nodes represent the isometry classes of lattices in $g$.
-Two nodes of $\text{Kne}_p(g)$ are connected by an edge if for respective representatives $L, L'$ of the corresponding isometry classes, $L$ and $L'$ are \emph{$p$-neighbours} \cite[(28.2)]{KneserMartin2002QF}.
-The enumeration of the isometry classes in $g$ can be done by walking through $\text{Kne}_p(g)$ and iteratively computing all the nodes.
+The main idea is that for each genus $g$ of integral definite lattices and for some suitable prime number $p$, there exists a so-called \emph{$p$-neighbour graph} \cite[Page 742]{scharlau}, which we denote here by $\text{Kne}_p(g)$, whose nodes represent the isometry classes of lattices in $g$.
+Two nodes of $\text{Kne}_p(g)$ are connected by an edge if for respective representatives $L,\, L'$ of the corresponding isometry classes, $L$ and $L'$ are \emph{$p$-neighbours} \cite[(28.2)]{KneserMartin2002QF}.
+The enumeration of the isometry classes in $g$ can be done by walking through $\text{Kne}_p(g)$ and iteratively computing representatives for all the nodes.
 We refer to Appendix \ref{appendix:A} for more details on Kneser's algorithm and its modified implementation.

 We represent each isometry class of lattices obtained by the previous enumeration by their Gram matrix, which are available in the files \cite{marquand_lisa_2023_7528193}.
-Each of them represent a coinvariant lattice $(\Lambda_{\OG})_-$ for an involution $\iota\in O(\OG)$.
+Each of them represent a coinvariant lattice $\OG_-$ for an involution $\iota\in O(\OG)$.
 It remains to verify whether they are induced from a geometric involution or not.